AlejandroRodarte/nestjs-teslo-shop/teslo-shop/README.md

 - Path (container's filesystem) to the file that contains the PostgreSQL URI
 - Do not change it's original value: `/run/secrets/teslo_shop_postgres_url`

+#### `HOST_API`

+- *Required*
+- Defines the URL where this backend is currently living
+- Implemented as an environment variables as this URL is highly dependent on the platform where the application will be deployed

 ### PostgreSQL database

 #### `POSTGRES_USER`